 E13.5 Psychrometer.
-The psychrometer consists of a flow section and a fan to draw air through the flow section and measures an average value of the sampled air stream.
-At a minimum, the flow section shall have a means for measuring the dry bulb temperature (typically, a resistance temperature device (RTD) and a means for measuring the humidity (RTD with wetted sock, chilled mirror hygrometer, or relative humidity sensor).
-In most typical applications, there are typically two sets of measurements for temperature and humidity, one for the rough room control, and the other for the fine control and actual measurement.
+The Aspirating Psychrometer consists of a flow section and utilizes a fan to draw air through the flow section and measures an average value of the sampled air stream.
+At a minimum, the flow section shall have a means for measuring the dry-bulb temperature (typically, a resistance temperature device (RTD) and a means for measuring the water vapor content (RTD with wetted sock, chilled mirror hygrometer, or relative water vapor content sensor).
+In most typical applications, there are typically two sets of measurements for temperature and water vapor content, one for the rough room control, and the other for the fine control and actual measurement.
 The Aspirating Psychrometer shall include a fan that either can be adjusted manually or automatically to maintain required velocity across the sensors.
 A typical configuration for the Aspirating Psychrometer is shown in Figure E3 of AHRI Standard 210/240.

 The psychrometer shall be made from suitable material which may be plastic (such as polycarbonate), aluminum or other metallic materials.
 Outside diameters are typically 4 in but may be as small as 2 in or as large as 6 in.
 All psychrometers for a given system being tested, shall be constructed of the same material.
 Psychrometers shall be designed such that radiant heat from the motor does not affect sensor measurements.
-For Aspirating Psychrometers, velocity across the wet bulb sensor shall be 1000 ± 200 ft/min.
-For all other psychrometers, velocity shall be as specified by the sensor manufacturer.
+For Aspirating Psychrometers, velocity across the wet-bulb sensor shall be 1000 ± 200 ft/min.
+For all other psychrometers, velocity shall be as stated by the sensor manufacturer.